LesFerch/WinSetView/Manual.md

 The selected column headings for *Details* view are shown on a single line with each heading separated by a vertical bar.
 If many headings are selected and/or a large font is used, this line will wrap.
 To view this line without wrapping, use the horizontal scroll menu, as described above.
 Column headings shown in *blue* are only displayed in search result views.
 See the *Options* page to toggle this feature on or off.

+The **Group by** and **Sort by** options apply to any view.
+Their current settings are shown on the main screen, but you must use the **Columns** button to change them.

+You can group by any property in ascending or descending order, or turn off grouping altogether, which will be displayed as *(None)*.
+Sorting can be set on anywhere from one to four properties.
+A plus sign indicates ascending order and a minus sign indicates descending order.

 The **⚙ (Options)** button allows you to select a _different_ view for File Open/Save dialogs.
 For example, if you have set **List** as your default view, but want **Details** in File Open/Save dialogs, this is where you would set that up.

 ![image](https://user-images.githubusercontent.com/79026235/206568776-06b2cc04-6d9a-45f0-964c-1f5b702129a9.png)